 Boutique Hotels and B&B

-Highly recommend small boutique hotels and B&Bs in central locations.
-Boutique hotels and B&B’s offer top-notch and individualize serve for half the price.
-A lot of the time the smaller accommodations are owned by locals.
+Highly recommend small boutique hotels and B&Bs in central locations: boutique hotels and B&Bs offer top-notch and individualized service for half the price.
+A lot of the time, the smaller accommodations are owned by locals.

 On a budget?
 Looking to experience Florence like a local?
 Rent an apartment or studio in central Florence.